zaiah-dj/nw/README.md

 Start a non-blocking server loop

 <p>
-`nw` does not block at all.
+`tmnw` does not block at all.
 It will never set up a blocking server no matter what you do.
 Yay.
 </p>

 <pre>
 	if (!activate_selector(&sel))
-		return nw_err(&sel);
+		return tmnw_err(&sel);
 </pre>
 </li>